WhitmanCS370/sp24-lab1/README.md

 Rhys Sorenson-Graff
 1. The code defines a pie class with a name, filling, and dough.
 Then it creates several copies based on the input of students and prints the first pie.
-2. I was able to merge
+2. I was able to merge after a confict